Canary-Prism/discord-bridge/discord-bridge-jda/README.md

 the [JDA](https://jda.wiki/) implementation module for Discord Bridge

-this implementation does not support Interaction Contexts, you must utilise the deprecated `enabledInDMs` property
+~~this implementation does not support Interaction Contexts, you must utilise the deprecated `enabledInDMs` property~~ as of at most version 5.3.0 JDA does support contexts now :D yippeeeeeeeeeee

+actually discovering that it does now while playing around with JDA (bc Javacord is dead :c) is the reason i found out about this and made this update ehehe

 JDA is the library with as of writing this the most up to date support of the discord api
 but i honestly don't really like the api design